dhellmann/pymotw/PyMOTW/threading/index.rst

 Controlling concurrent access to resources with a Semaphore
 ===========================================================

-Sometimes it is useful to allow more than one access to a resource at a time, while still limiting the overall number.
+Sometimes it is useful to allow more than one worker access to a resource at a time, while still limiting the overall number.
 For example, a connection pool might support a fixed number of simultaneous connections, or a network application might support a fixed number of concurrent downloads.
 A Semaphore is one way